aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-pot/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XLTM is an Excel Open XML Macro-Enabled Template file format, which is used to store Excel documents with macros.
+It is a Microsoft Office Excel file format that stores spreadsheet data and macros.
+On the other hand, POT is a Microsoft PowerPoint Template file format, which is used to store PowerPoint presentation templates.
+It is a Microsoft Office PowerPoint file format that stores presentation templates.

+Therefore, it is necessary to convert XLTM to POT in order to use the macros in the Excel document in PowerPoint presentation.

+<h2>How Aspose.Total helps for xltm to pot conversion</h2>
-For a Python developer, who is trying to add a XLTM to POT conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and POT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and POT files.
+It helps to automate the conversion process of XLTM to POT.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The API provides a wide range of features to manipulate the documents.
+It supports various features like creating, editing, converting, printing, and rendering of documents.
+It also supports various file formats like PDF, XLSX, PPTX, HTML, and many more.
+It also provides features like creating charts, tables, and images.
+It also supports features like adding text, images, and shapes to the documents.

+The API is easy to use and provides a simple and intuitive interface.
+It is also highly scalable and can be used for large-scale projects.
+It is also highly secure and provides a secure environment for the documents.
+It also provides a wide range of features to customize the documents.
+It also provides features like adding comments, annotations, and bookmarks to the documents.

 {{% /blocks/products/pf/feature-page-summary %}}